|

 asked for a file, unless you know what it is and why you are receiving it.

-Most of the viruses these days spread through the virus sending copies of
+Much of the malware these days spread through the virus sending copies of

 itself to everyone in your address book, and are especially directed at

-that their computer is spreading the virus to their friends, who think it's
+that their computer is spreading the infections to their friends, who think

-safe to open an attachment coming from someone they know.
+it's safe to open an attachment or a link coming from someone they know.

 - Please note that few people are aware that spyware is as much a danger